 Google’s Android platform is in the unique position of satisfying completely different groups of end users.
 Never before has a platform been so appealing to so many kinds of people.
 Let’s take a look at some of the various types of end users who will end up appreciating Android’s offerings and the reasons why.

-Geeks and their Tweaks
+Geeks and Their Tweaks

 Google Fanboys